Qiong-WU/Machine-Learning-for-Individualized-Education/README.md

-Download the videos from Youtube in batch.
+Download the videos from YouTube in batch.

 Extract the classroom behaviors video.